mufeezhanif/NASA-Space-Apps-Challenge/DEPLOYMENT_GUIDE.md

-# 🚀 AirWatch Pro - Deployment Guide
+# 🚀 Atmosphere Analyzer - Deployment Guide

 ## 📋 Quick Start

-This deployment guide provides step-by-step instructions for setting up AirWatch Pro locally and deploying to production on Vercel.
+This deployment guide provides step-by-step instructions for setting up Atmosphere Analyzer locally and deploying to production on Vercel.

 ## 🏗️ Prerequisites